Sivome/Sivome.github.io/_posts/2019-03-25-Dockerize-OMSSA-with-Ubuntu-Cosmic.md

 The end goal of this blog is a docker container that you can use for your proteomics database search with OMSSA.
 Once you have your (1) your input mgf file and (2) your fasta file of interest, then you can easily tweak the below Dockerfile.

-NOTE to edit the omssa_run.sh file if you want to adjust the search parameters (for example, add phosphorylation as variable modification if you are searching a phosphoproteomics dataset).
+NOTE: Edit the omssa_run.sh file if you want to adjust the search parameters (for example, add phosphorylation as variable modification if you are searching a phosphoproteomics dataset).

 Here is the [github link](https://github.com/viswam78/dockerizeOMSSA) that has the same information and the [dockerhub link](https://cloud.docker.com/u/sridharabio/repository/docker/sridharabio/dockerize123omssa) to pull the image directly.